sijuswamy/Data-Analytics-using-R/README.md

 >*Requirements*

-The participants are advised to transform the `Fruit data analysis` in to a scientific journal paper with `elsivier` style.
+The participants are advised to transform the `Fruit data analysis` in to a scientific journal paper with `elsevier` style.
 The article should have all the requirements as per the journal policies.

 **CProject-2 Title:** `Automation of Course Attainment Target fixation of First Year accademics using R`